 Some SCPHNs have their field of practice shown on the register.
 For example, health visitors (HV), school nurses (SN) and occupational health nurses (OHN).
 The SCPHN family nurse (FHN) qualification is no longer available to new aspiring SCPHNs, but existing SCPHN FHNs will continue to have this area of practice shown on the register.
 This shows that the programme they have taken focused on preparing them for a particular field of practice.
 Others will be on the register as SCPHNs without a field of practice shown and may work in wider public health roles after gaining the SCPHN Public Health Nurse (PHN) qualification.

-SCPHNs can take additional programmes to enable them to practise in a different field (NMC Circular 26/2006).
-This does not lead to additional annotation on the register.
+SCPHNs may opt to undertake additional study to support their intention to practise in one of the other fields of SCPHN practice.
+Education providers who provide this opportunity must make it clear that this does not lead to an additional SCPHN qualification and that we do not QA this.
+Nor does this additional study lead to an additional annotation on the SCPHN part of the register.
 This is because having more than one annotation on the register would not add to public protection as it would not show which field a SCPHN was practising in at any given time.

 Further information on the availability of additional study can be directly sought from education providers who are approved to deliver SCPHN programmes.